Almothnna/TextToSpeech-SpeechToText/README.md

-# TextToSpeech-SpeechToText
-Text To Speech and Speech To Text
+# Text to Speech and Speech to Text
+Smart Methods Task 4 - Speech to text and Text to speech

+## Built With
+- Python language
+- Speech to text IBM WATSON
+- Text to Speech IBM WATSON
+- Jupyter